Oszkár Maleczky

-Oszkár Maleczky (Budapest, February 6, 1894 – Budapest, February 22, 1972) was a Kossuth Prize-winning Hungarian opera singer (baritone).
+Oszkár Maleczky (Budapest, February 6, 1894 – Budapest, February 22, 1972) was a Kossuth Prize-winning Hungarian baritone opera singer.
 His parents were Vilmos Maleczky and Jozefa Ellinger.
 His sister was Bianka Maleczky.

 Career

 He studied singing at the Music Academy.
 Between 1925 and 1927, he sang at the City Theatre, and from 1927 until his retirement, he was a member of the Opera House company.
 From 1931 to 1962, he taught singing and stage performance at the Music Academy.
 He performed both heroic baritone and buffo roles.